Paddlepop25/codeinstitute-boardgame-store/README.md

 - Mr Paul, our teacher at [Trent Global College](trentglobal.edu.sg/diplomainsoftwaredevelopment/)
 - Our very helpful teaching assistant John
 - My classmates who were helpful in giving tips when I'm stuck
 - My friends and family whom were the user testers of this website.
-They gave valuable feedback on how to improve the project
+They gave invaluable feedback on how to improve the project

 ## Disclaimer